mdsr-book/mdsr/cran-comments.md

 * There is an error on Win-devel based on the unavailability of the `utf8` package, but I don't think that anything I can fix.

+* There are three URLs that are only available via `http`.
+All others have been changed to `https`

 ## Reverse dependencies

 There are no reverse dependencies.